 Triall commits to addressing these issues and thereby enable a future of smarter, safer and more efficient clinical trials.
 It has developed a blockchain-enabled eTMF solution that enables clinical trial professionals to prove the authenticity and integrity of their essential trial-related documents, and establish an immutable audit trail of their evolution over the course of a trial.
 This utility promises a breakthrough in the way the industry conducts its day-to-day clinical operations by improving the reliability and auditability of clinical research throughout the drug development chain, and fully answers to increasing calls for meticulous documentation as decreed by the US Food & Drug Administration (FDA), European Medicines Agency (EMA) and other regulators.
 Moreover, it provides a competitive edge for those stakeholders in the early stages of clinical development since Big Pharma companies are more likely to invest in further development without the need for costly iterations of clinical trials and/or the risk of expensive recalls.

-Triall’s eTMF will be extended with a host of other functionalities aimed at decreasing filing workloads such as workflow automation, a mobile scanning functionality, and AI/Deep Learning-enabled automatic document recognition.
+Triall’s eTMF will be extended with a host of other functionalities aimed at decreasing filing workloads such as workflow automation, and AI/Deep Learning-enabled automatic document recognition.
 Moreover, Triall will optimize the affordability of this solution for smaller industry and academia by applying a flexible pricing model in which users can select a configuration of microservices (choose the functionalities you need) to fit their interest and budget.